-The practice is open between 8am and 6.30pm Monday, Tuesday, Thursday and Friday.
+The practice is open between 8am and 6.30pm on week days.
 Appointments are from 8.30am to 1.00pm every morning and 3.00pm to 6.30pm daily.
-The practice is open between 8am and 1.00pm on a Wednesday.
-The practice is closed for appointments on Wednesday afternoon where patients are directed to the out of hour's provider.
 Extended hours surgeries are offered on Monday and Friday between 6.30pm and 7.30pm.
 The practice opted out of providing an out of hours service and refers patients to the local out of hours service or the '111' service.